Trino MCP Server in Go

 MCP_TRANSPORT=http

-and connect to the/sse
+and connect to the/mcp

 Contributions are welcome!
 Please feel free to submit a Pull Request.